yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-smooth-scrolling-and-focus-management-solutions.md

 ## Last Words
 All of the example solutions provided here are lightweight and provide a nice user experience while keeping accessibility in mind.
 It doesn't require a whole library, or a ton of code!

-Please note that I added a `tabindex=0` to the headings so that they are focusable in all of the examples, but this is just for emphasis, and you don't need this at all.

 I'm still learning about accessibility, but I now have the habit of checking and building it into all of my work and you should too.
 The world deserves to be able to access the web and the internet pages that we build, and it relies on us, the engineers, to achieve that.